craigsloggett/kubernetes/k8s-cluster-setup.md

 This guide will setup a Kubernetes cluster "the hard way" on a Raspberry Pi 4 cluster using four physical machines.

+I have chosen not to use `kubeadm` in order to understand fully the deployment process of a Kubernetes cluster deployed on-premise.

 Here are the software choices for this configuration:
  - Debian 10 Buster
  - Kubernetes